DngHuy/eval/README.md

 ### projects/default/project.properties
 The project.properties file contains the top-level configuration for a project evaluation.
 It defines the project.name (which will be appended to the metrics/level2s/level3s/relations index names), the addresses to source and target Elasticsearch servers, the name and other properties of the source indexes(e.g. Sonarqube, Jira), and the names and types of the created (or reused) target indexes (metrics, level2s, level3s, relations).

-**NEW** in this version of qr-eval is the configurable Error Handling.
+**NEW** in this version of Eval-Service is the configurable Error Handling.
 Error handling takes place when the computation of metrics, level2s, or level3s fails.
 This can happen because of missing data, errors in formulas (e.g. division by 0) and for other reasons.
 The onError property allows to set a project-wide default (which can be overwritten for metrics, level2s etc.) how to handle these errors.
 + The 'drop' option just drops the metrics/level2s/level3s item that can't be computed, no record is stored.
 + The 'set0' option stores a record with value 0.